 Reasons to Prune Your Trees

-Removing branches that interfere with electrical wires, building facades, gutters, chimneys, windows, or ones that block streets or walkways
+Removing branches that interfere with electrical wires, solar panels, building facades, gutters, chimneys, windows, or ones that block streets or walkways

 Removing dead or weak limbs that could cause a hazard or lead to decay